More Voices, Better Movies: Ten Standout Genre Films of the 2010s

 Recent Comments

+- spoonfan on “I’m going to help my family” — X-Men: Dark Phoenix 43 mins ago

+- Loungeshep on School Daze — Star Trek’s “Children of Mars” 48 mins ago

-- Valentin D. Ivanov on Hugo Award-Winning Author and Editor Michael Resnick, 1942-2020 4 mins ago
+- Andrew Porter on Hugo Award-Winning Author and Editor Michael Resnick, 1942-2020 51 mins ago

-- Valentin D. Ivanov on 12 Excellent SFF Books You Might Have Missed in 2019 11 mins ago

-- Aeryl on Doctor Strange in the Multiverse of Madness Has Lost Its Director 16 mins ago
+- krad on “I’m going to help my family” — X-Men: Dark Phoenix 56 mins ago

+- BonHed on “I’m going to help my family” — X-Men: Dark Phoenix 56 mins ago